A Reader Asks:

 by: Donnie Robertson

 I bought a wireless temperature probe at Lowe's for about 20 bucks.
 Best money I ever spent.
-I don't have to lift my lid as ofter, and it signals me inside the house when my dinner reaches the desired temperature.
+I don't have to lift my lid as often, and it signals me inside the house when my Boston butt reaches 195˚.
+I watch the temperature, but time seems to be at least 8 hours, no matter what the size of the butt is.

 About smoker temperature, when yours is set on "Medium", you really don't know what the temperature of the smoke chamber is. (on a vertical electric smoker, you'd consider the smoke chamber to be the level at which the meat is...not at the top of the lid, where some smoker thermometers are mounted)